 After the survey closes each year, the Editorial Team at InflammatoryBowelDisease.net takes your responses and creates an infographic filled with information about life with IBD.
 But that’s not all – over the year, we publish articles based on learnings from the survey, like this one about experiences with diagnosis or this one about experiences with remission.
 Each article published using responses from the survey contributes to the information available to those affected by IBD and helps them connect with those who have walked the same path.

-The IBD In America 2019 survey is now open!
-Click here to share your experiences in the survey.
+The IBD In America 2019 survey is now closed!
+Thank you for sharing your experiences in the survey.
 One voice may seem like it won’t make a difference, but each voice can change how others perceive life with IBD and bring comfort to someone coping with his or her diagnosis.
+Stay tuned for the 2020 survey!